 \subsection{The $\fkg$-module of Hamiltonian symbols $\sS^\d$}

-In contradistinction with the cotangent bundle case, the natural lift \eqref{Lift} of $\Vect(M)$ by Lie derivatives do not lead to Hamiltonian vector fields on $\cM$.
+In contradistinction with the cotangent bundle case, the natural Lift \eqref{Lift} of $\Vect(M)$ by Lie derivatives does not lead to Hamiltonian vector fields on $\cM$.
 Besides, the preservation of the potential $1$-form $\a$, see \eqref{alpha}, is not a strong enough condition to determine a unique lift of $X\in\Vect(M)$ to $\cM$.
 In \cite{Mic10a}, we ask in addition for preservation of the direction of the $1$-form $\b=\mg_{ij}\xi^idx^j$.
-Both conditions can be satisfied only for vector fields $X\in\fkg$, in that case they fix a unique lift
+Both conditions can be satisfied only for vector fields $X\in\fkg$, and fix a unique lift